Iceland

 Tuesday, July 25, 2017

-Just down the road from our hotel (school in the winter months) at Laugarvatn, is the Strokkur geo-thermal area.
-This is the Yellowstone of Iceland right down to a rhythmic geyser erupting with expulsions of steam and water every three to six minutes.
+Just down the road from our hotel (a school in the winter months) at Laugarvatn is the Strokkur geothermal area.
+This is the Yellowstone of Iceland, right down to a rhythmic geyser erupting with expulsions of steam and water every three to six minutes.
 It's odd, but waiting to see a geyser explode is simply fascinating.
 Of course, the place was filled with tourists, but we are tourists too, after all.

-A little further down the road, known by locals as the golden circle, is the Gullfoss waterfall.
-This enormous cascade of water is driven by a massive river, which is fed by a gigantic slab of ice and snow the Langjokull glacier.
-Just like watching geysers, gazing into immense water falls is also hypnotic to tourists, and so this place was inundated by them too.
+A little further down the road, known by locals as the Golden Circle, is the Gullfoss waterfall.
+This enormous cascade of water is driven by a massive river, which is fed by a gigantic slab of ice and snow - the Langjökull glacier.
+Just like watching geysers, gazing at immense waterfalls is also hypnotic to tourists, and so this place was inundated by them too.

-Leaving the throng of sightseeing hungry tourists behind us we drove to the remote little hamlet of Fludir.
-There's not much there, a campground, some homes, a few shops, but they have great food there.
-This was an amazing place to have lunch and continued our impressive culinary experiences in Iceland.
+Leaving the throng of sightseeing-hungry tourists behind us, we drove to the remote little hamlet of Flúðir.
+There's not much there - a campground, some homes, a few shops - but they have great food there.
+This was an amazing place to have lunch and continue our impressive culinary experiences in Iceland.

 Once back at Laugarvatn we hiked through the (extremely rare) stand of trees at the foot of a colossal volcanic ash and frozen lava mountain.